Stuff I am interested in:

 - The role of perceptual experience in justifying our beliefs about the world.

-- The epistemic differences and relationship between perception and imagination
+- The epistemic differences and relationship between perception, memory, imagination and dreams.

 - How mental states are divided and interplay more generally.